readytotest/test-playwright/README.md

 ## Workflow

-The scripts in this repository are designed to be executed within a GitHub Actions workflow that resides in my main repository (readytotest.github.io).
+The scripts in this repository are designed to be executed within a [GitHub Actions workflow](https://github.com/readytotest/readytotest.github.io/blob/main/.github/workflows/playwright-mysite.yml) that resides in my main repository.
 When a pull request or commit occurs in the main repository, the following workflow is triggered:

 1. A local Node.js server is started within the GitHub runner environment.
 2. Playwright scripts, located in this repository, execute tests against the locally hosted web application.